Return to Prints's Pink Palace

 Documents

-Microsoft Office, of course.
-I like Microsoft Office XP, but all versions from 2003 and earlier are good.
-There is a plugin if you ever need to open the new XML-based formats.
-For text editors, I use Crimson Editor, but Notepad++ is good too.
-JWPce is one of my favorite programs in general.
-It is a Japanese word processor with a complete Japanese to English dictionary built in.
-The interface is very simple but beautiful.
+I like Microsoft Office XP, but use any version you prefer.
+There is a plugin for Microsoft Office 2000, XP, and 2003 if you ever need to open the new XML-based formats.
+For text editors, I like Crimson Editor, but Programmers Notepad and Notepad++ seem good as well, although I haven't used either very much.
+JWPce is one of my favorite programs in general; it is a Japanese word processor with a complete Japanese-to-English dictionary built in.
+I also use it to type in Japanese and then copy the text over to wherever it needs to be, as I find the IME built into Windows to be rather annoying to use.

 Image editing, and Adobe software